GiovanH/fansim-engine/README.md

 - The system data is loaded first, so any custom volume content can replace it.
 You can use this to reskin the menu and other system assets.
 - patcher.py is a preprocessor that, among other features, runs a simple substitution based on subtable.json *on your whole script*.

+## Standard init offsets

+0: Reserved for system and library definitions that depend on pesterquest
+1: Reserved for definitions that depend on system and library definitions
+2: Require assets to be defined first

 ## Credits